-This fully online module focuses on institutions, which are critical for the success of development processes and social change.
-Development managers, in the public and private sectors and in non-government organisations (NGOs), need the capacity to analyse the institutional landscape, and to use and adapt existing institutions – or create new ones – to promote development.
-They also need the capacity to build good relationships between the many organisations working for change.
-The module explores theories and concepts, policy and practice, in a variety of fields.
-It examines the strategic importance of inter-organisational relationships and provides tools for promoting institutional development.
+This online module focuses on institutions, which are critical for the success of development processes.
+Development managers, in the public and private sectors and in non-governmental organisations (NGOs), need the capacity to analyse the institutional landscape, and to use and adapt existing institutions – or create new ones – to promote development.
+They also need the capacity to build good relationships between the many organisations involved in any process of institutional development.
+The module provides opportunities for enhancing these capacities, both through the range of materials provided and through opportunities for interactive learning with students working on development throughout the world.

 02 May 2015